 And since your CNC machine gives you the ability to mass produce board game parts, why not invent your own game?
 Building a community of fans around your very own game might take some time, but it can be incredibly profitable.

 Dollhouses are a timeless children’s toy, but they can be a popular hobby for adults too.
 Collectors of dollhouse accessories (often called “miniatures”) have robust online communities where you’ll be able to find a lot of potential customers.

-Puzzles had a huge resurgence in popularity at the start of the pandemic, and they’re still going strong.
-CNC machines are perfect for carving out your own, custom puzzles.
+CNC machines are perfect for carving out your own puzzles or custom designs for puzzles.
 There are a couple of approaches you could take here.
 You could carve a flat design into pieces or even craft your own 3D puzzles.

 Michaud Toys is a family business rooted in the traditions of woodworking and fine crafts passed down through four generations.
 Michaud specializes in traditional wooden game boards, creating heirlooms it hopes to be shared among family.